pytorch/xla/torchax/README.md

-**torchax!** is a backend for PyTorch, allowing users to run PyTorch on Google CloudTPUs. **torchax!** is also a library for providing graph-level interoperability between PyTorch with Jax.
+**torchax!** is a backend for PyTorch, allowing users to run PyTorch on Google CloudTPUs. **torchax!** is also a library for providing graph-level interoperability between PyTorch and Jax.

 This means, with **torchax** you can:
 * Run PyTorch code on TPU with as little as 2 lines of code change.